rbowsley/lamplighthelp/source/16-12-2_Global_Settings-_Data_to_Store.markdown

 #### Do you want to store {{outcome}} records?

    {{Outcome}}s in {{Lamplight}} are used to track change over time.
 An {{outcome}} record functions as a snapshot of one point in time, and multiple {{outcome}} records can be compared to measure difference.
-They are usually used to understand the difference an organisation’s work is making, and are very useful for capturing numerical numerical information for reports or funding proposals.
+They are usually used to understand the difference an organisation’s work is making, and are very useful for capturing numerical information for reports or funding proposals.
 By default, {{outcome}} records are enabled.

    This functionality can be disabled if {{outcome}}s are not needed in your system.